pnnl/tesp/doc/TESP_DesignDoc.rst

 The Circuit Model
 -----------------

-Figure 19 shows the bulk system model in MATPOWER.
-It is a small system with three generating units and three load buses that comes with MATPOWER, to which we added a high-cost peaking unit to assure convergence of the optimal power flow in all cases.
+Figure 19 shows the bulk system model in PYPOWER.
+It is a small system with three generating units and three load buses that comes with PYPOWER, to which we added a high-cost peaking unit to assure convergence of the optimal power flow in all cases.
 In SGIP-1 simulations, generating unit 2 was taken offline on the second day to simulate a contingency.
 The GridLAB-D model was connected to Bus 7, and